SANS 164

-South African National Standard 164: Plugs and socket outlets for household and similar purposes for use in South Africa is the South African Bureau of Standards' standard for domestic AC power plugs and sockets.
+SANS 164 (Note: South African National Standard 164: Plugs and socket outlets for household and similar purposes for use in South Africa) is the South African national standard for domestic AC power plugs and sockets, set by the South African Bureau of Standards.
+Modern connectors in South Africa make use of a Type N plug design whereas historically the larger Type M (based on British standard BS 546) was used, superseded since the 1990s.
+The standard is also adopted and used in Lesotho and Eswatini, but only Type M plugs are used in these countries.

+History

 As a former British colony, South Africa's electricity standards are of British derivation, and it uses 220/230 V at 50 Hz AC.
 However, while the UK changed over to the rectangular-pin BS 1363 plug after World War II, South Africa has retained the older round-pin BS 546 style.
 This round-pin style was current in both the UK and South Africa when South Africa gained independence in 1931.

 Consequently, through much of the rest of the 20th century, both the smaller BS 546 5 ampere plug and socket, and the larger BS 546 15 ampere plug and socket, remained commonly in use in South Africa until the SANS 164-1 and SANS 164-2 standards were strictly defined in 1992.
 In 1994 these two new modern SANS 164 standards were implemented.
 Through the 1980s and into the 1990s the SANS 164-1/BS 546 15 ampere standard was largely in the process of replacing the smaller BS 546 5 ampere standard, and thus it became the most prominently utilised standard from 1994 on.

-South Africa has adopted the IEC 60906-1 plug and socket as SANS 164-2 in 1992.
+South Africa has adopted the IEC 60906-1 (Type N) plug and socket as SANS 164-2 in 1992.
 More recently however it has been selected by the South African Government as the "preferred standard" in 2013, and is being pushed to slowly replace the SANS 164-1/BS 546 15 ampere standard.
 Although the sockets are compatible with the Europlugs, which are already in common use as SANS 164-5, and Brazil has adopted a modified form of the same IEC 60906-1 standard, South Africa is the first country to adopt the IEC 60906-1 standard directly and implement it.

+Specifications

 The standard is divided into seven parts: